 How have your 2010 bookings compared to 2009?
 Have you witnessed a slowdown?
 What”s been the biggest cause – economic slowdown, exchange rate, prices charged for accommodation, or perhaps a combination of all three?

 From helping to vent your frustrations with French bureaucracy to building the trust of like-minded individuals, a regular blogging spot could be for you.
 It costs nothing but a little of your time and as well as enlightening our readers it could help you to do more business – blogging is a great way of developing a passive following from people who could be more inclined to do business with you if they can see that you have a knowledge of, or interest in, a subject relevant to their needs…

-If you are thinking about a new website and would like a little help setting up, building and hosting your WordPress site, please get in touch.
-Here”s an example of a WordPress site that we built for a client recently…
+If you are thinking about a new website and would like a little help setting up, building, and hosting your WordPress site, please get in touch.
+Here is an example of a WordPress site that we built for a client recently…

 Until next time…